2021-2022 Academic Year Updates

 - Before entering campus, visitors must meet with designated personnel.

 - Approved visitors will be expected to wear a mask.

-- On campus tours are currently suspended until further notice.
+- On campus tours are available by appointment only.

 - Students are not permitted to have guests in the resident halls.